-Query standardized cloud instance metadata crawled by cloud-init and stored in /run/cloud-init/instance-data.json.
+Query standardized cloud instance metadata crawled by cloud-init and stored in /run/cloud-init/ instance-data.json.
 This is a convenience command-line interface to reference any cached configuration metadata that cloud-init crawls when booting the instance.
 See Instance Metadata for more info.

-- -all: Dump all available instance data as json which can be queried. - -instance-data: Optional path to a different instance-data.json file to source for queries.
+- -all: dump all available instance data as json which can be queried - -instance-data: optional path to a different instance-data.json file to source for queries - -list-keys: list available query keys from cached instance data - -format: a string that will use jinja-template syntax to render a string replacing - <varname>: a dot-delimited variable path into the instance-data.json object